knagaitsev/deepmind-research/glassy_dynamics/README.md

+# Mech Eng 416 Final Project

+Note: miscellanous files related to LAMMPS runs and plotting can be found in directory `other`

 # Unveiling the predictive power of static structure in glassy systems

 This repository contains an open source implementation of the graph neural